BloomBooks/BloomDesktop/ReadMe.md

 # Registry settings

 One responsibility of Bloom desktop is to handle url's starting with "bloom://"", such as those used in the bloom library web site when the user clicks "open in Bloom."
 Making this work requires some registry settings.
-These are automatically created when you install Bloom.
-Developers who need this functionality can get it using the build/bloom link.reg file.
-You need to edit this file first.
-It contains a full path to Bloom.exe, and the first part of the path will depend on where you have put your working folder.
-After adjusting that, just double-click it to create the registry entries for handling bloom: urls.
+These are automatically created when you run Bloom.
+If you have multiple versions installed, just make sure that the one you ran most recently is the one you want to do the download.

 # Testers